The goal of our outreach

 Lutheran Church in America (ELCA) that gives

-5% of its regular annual budget to the world-wide ministry of the
+a minimum of 5% of its regular annual budget to the world-wide ministry of the

 See our "Second Offering" Program and Recipients